 Hungry for More Plant-Based Goodness?
 Subscribe to my newsletter and follow along on Facebook, Pinterest and Instagram for all the latest news and updates.
 If you like this recipe, please check out my cookbook.
 Great Vegan Meals for the Carnivorous Family is full of simple, carnivore-approved family recipes.

-3-ingredient Vegan Caramel Sauce
+Peanut Butter Caramel Sauce